index

 - Shortness of breath

-- Skin lesions that occur when the skin exposed to sunlight
+- Skin lesions that occur with exposure to sunlight

 How Does Lupus Affect the Body?